trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 A pass that is caught for a goal.
 One of the fundamental offensive stats in ultimate.

 ## Backfield
 The area of the field behind the thrower relative to the direction of offensive movement.
-Compare "Downfield."
-"Upfield" is sometimes used to refer to both of these contradictory areas, but is discouraged by Ultiworld.
+Compare 'Downfield.'
+'Upfield' is sometimes used to refer to both of these contradictory areas, but is discouraged by Ultiworld.

 ## Backhand
 A fundamental throw in ultimate that is released with the back of the hand facing the target.